5 Effects Of Inflation On The Economy

 Back in the early 1980s, the U.S. experienced a period of significant inflation as a response to the energy crisis.
 High inflation rates prompted the Fed to raise interest rates, culminating in the highest mortgage rate of all time on October 9, 1981, with the average 30-year fixed-rate mortgage interest rate at 18.63%.

-Supply side inflation occurs when there’s not enough supply to meet the demand.
-In that scenario, the short supply is what causes prices to rise.
+Supply-side inflation occurs when there’s not enough supply to meet the demand.
+In this scenario, the short supply is what causes prices to rise.

-In the past couple of years, pandemic-caused shortages in high-demand products have seen significant inflationary pressure.
+Over the past few years, the pandemic-caused shortages in high-demand products have seen significant inflationary pressure.
 For example, the limited supply of lumber made it more difficult to build a new house.